peterbhase/ExplanationSearch/README.md

 ## Parallel Local Search Demo

+Parallel Local Search is the best explanation method we test, as per the Sufficiency and Comprehensiveness metrics.
 We give a demo for an NLI model, using SNLI dev points.
 Note that the model used in this demo is not a Counterfactual-Trained model, which is what we ultimately recommend using when creating feature importance explanations.

 The demo script `pls_demo.py` can be run on a GPU with device ID 0 with the following command:

 `python pls_demo.py --device 0 --num_search 1000 --objective suff --explanation_sparsity .2`